 Accounting Marketing: The Essential Guide for CPA Firms

 Of all the professional services industries Hinge studies, accounting firms are among the slowest growers.
-In our 2020 High Growth Study, accounting and finance firms grew at a median rate of 10.5%, compared to 13% for all professional services.
-That’s nearly a 24% difference!
+In our 2021 High Growth Study, accounting and finance firms grew at a median rate of 9.3%, compared to 11.2% for the legal sector and 18% for technology and software.
+In fact, accounting and financial services firms were the slowest growing of all professions we studied.

 But it doesn’t have to be that way.
 In fact, many accounting firms in our study are robust high-growth businesses, growing 20% or more, year after year.